zcourts/higgs/src/main/scala/info/crlog/higgs/protocols/boson/README.md

 ### Serialization

 1. Write the type
+2. Write the length (32 bit int, 4 bytes)
-2. Write the value of the type
+3. Write the value of the type

 The order the method name, parameters and callback are sent in does not matter.